obrien-matthew/sample_code/ood/image_processing_app/README.md

     * the model method that is handling a user's command is now entirely responsible for validating the command's argument input (with no burden on the controller).
 The controller only extracts individual lines from input and confirms that each line corresponds to a valid command.
-    * as a result of this restructuring, method signatures have changed. instead of model methods taking in an int or boolean, for example, they will take in a list of arguments and then parse the values it requires from that list.
+    * as a result of this restructuring, method signatures have changed.
+Instead of model methods taking in an int or boolean, for example, they will take in a list of arguments and then parse the values it requires from that list.
-    * overall, this design makes our program more modular, as a new method can be added to the model with virtually no changes to the controller. the division of exception-handling responsibilities is also much clearer now.
+    * overall, this design makes our program more modular, as a new method can be added to the model with virtually no changes to the controller.
+The division of exception-handling responsibilities is also much clearer now.
-* added a controller.Filter enum for the model, which lists all possible image editing operations available. the controller can confirm if an inputted filter command is valid by calling the model's isValidFilter method, which compares input strings to the enum.
+* added a controller.Filter enum for the model, which lists all possible image editing operations available.
+The controller can confirm if an inputted filter command is valid by calling the model's isValidFilter method, which compares input strings to the enum.
 This way, new image processing methods can be added to the model without any edits made to the controller.
 * added method to FilterUtil that will dither an image.